 Angioplasty is a procedure in which a thin tube called a catheter is threaded through an artery to the site of a blockage in that artery.
 The interventional cardiologist (a physician with special training in using catheters for cardiovascular procedures) who is performing the procedure opens and closes a small balloon at the tip of the catheter.
 This balloon pushes aside the blockage in the artery and restores blood flow.
 Then the catheter is used to insert a stent - a metal, mesh tube - in the artery to prop it open.

 Though you will be awake, you will feel little pain throughout the procedure beyond perhaps brief discomfort when the angioplasty balloon is inflated or when your doctor starts the procedure.
 The insides of your arteries do not contain nerve endings, so you cannot feel the catheter

-- Q How will I manage pain after heart surgery?
+- Q How long will I stay in the ICU after heart surgery?

 - Q What happens before a PTCA procedure?

 - Q What can I eat in the hospital after my heart surgery?

 - Q Could I bleed from the puncture site of my angioplasty?